feiwang3311/Lantern/README.md

 ```

-The next step is to add support for reverse-mode AD (aka backpropagation).
 Even though the intrinsics of forward-mode and reverse-mode AD are different, we implement reverse-mode AD in the same fashion as forward-mode AD.
 This is done by using delimited continuations.

 ```scala
 // differentiable number type